italonascimento/wire/README.md

 end
 ```

-Than, we end up with three streams:
+Than, we end up with three streams instead of two:

 * One of *intent*,
 * One of *reducers*
-* And one of data, our *store*.
+* And one of data, our *state*.

 Each intent event will dispatch a reducer event.
 And on each reducer emission,
-we call the emited function with the current store as argument.
+we call the emited function with the current state as argument.

 ```
 -----c--------c-----c------c----|